 FOR IMMEDIATE RELEASE

-RESTON, VA (August 27, 2014)—The National Association for Music Education (NAfME) is pleased to announce the release of the New National Core Music Standards, which will ensure students receive quality music education.
+RESTON, VA (August 27, 2014)—The National Association for Music Education (NAfME) is pleased to announce the release of the New National Music Standards, which will ensure students receive quality music education.
 These new standards replace the original standards released 20 years ago.

 “Standards exist to identify the learning we want for all students, and to drive improvement in the system of education,” said Mike Blakeslee, NAfME Deputy Executive Director and Chief Operating Officer.
 “All of America’s students deserve a full and balanced education to equip them for the years to come.
 And we honestly believe that music is an essential part of that.”

-Hundreds of educators contributed to writing and reviewing the new National Core Music Standards, which were vetted through a two-year inclusive public review process.
+Hundreds of educators contributed to writing and reviewing the new National 2014 Music Standards, which were vetted through a two-year inclusive public review process.
 The standards were developed by the profession for the profession, with a student-centered focus that respects each professional educator’s teaching style and unique contributions.

 The new standards provide voluntary and pragmatic flexible processes and strategies that can be welcomed, implemented, and assessed in every American school district.